 - Reputation generally has an impact on resale values.
 So buy a make and model with a good track record for quality and reliability.

-Optimise resale value
+How to optimise resale value

 - Small damage (such as stone chips, scratches or small dents) may be used by potential buyers to negotiate down the price.
-Consider having it repaired if the cost isn’t higher than the potential drop in the sale price.
+Consider having them repaired if the cost isn't higher than the potential drop in the sale price.

 - Selling a car privately usually gets a higher price than trading it in.
 However, you have to put in time and effort, potentially spending a number of weekends waiting for buyers.

-- Also, selling your old car before getting a new one could mean you’re without transport for a while.
-And if you buy the new one first, you’ll have to pay registration and insurance for two cars until you can sell the old one — which could take longer than you expect.
+- Selling your old car before getting a new one could mean you're without transport for a while.
+And if you buy the new one first, you'll have to pay registration and insurance for two cars until you can sell the old one – which could take longer than you expect.

 We'd like to thank Glass's Guide for providing much of the information this article is based on.